 Not long after I got my Palmoplantar Pustulosis diagnosis I started get a pain in the joint of my left index finger and TMJ (jaw stiffness and a clicking jaw).
-First I thought it was from the over use of typing on my computer or after been using my hands when cleaning at home.
+First I thought it was from the overuse of typing on my computer or after been using my hands when cleaning at home.
 Back than I didn't know about rheumatoid arthritis or RA which is the shorten version of it's name.
-And I didn't understand there might be a connection to my current Palmoplantar pustuloisis diagnosis.
-I had so many various health condtiotons such as a contionous strep throat infection, roscea in my face, blisters, cracks and soars on my feet and hands, so the pain in my finger was just something I put up with.
+And I didn't understand there might be a connection to my current Palmoplantar Pustuloisis diagnosis.
+I had so many various health conditions such as a contentious strep throat infection, Roscea in my face, blisters, cracks and soars on my feet and hands, so the pain in my finger was just something I put up with.

-I’m thrilled to announce the launch of my new book
+I’m thrilled to announce the launch of my book

-How To Treat PPP Naturally: Put Your Palmoplantar Pustular Psoriasis In Remission And Get Your Life Back In 90 days
+How To Treat Palmoplantar Pustulosis Naturally: Put Your PPP In Remission And Get Your Life Back In 90 days

 I wrote this book because I used to be struggling with PPP but thankfully been cleared from this disease for the last three years without a single outbreak,